20 Scholarships for Students from Single-Parent Households

 • Enrolled or planning to enroll in a college, university, or technical or vocational institution

-• Child of a law enforcement officer or firefighter who died in the line of duty
+• Child of a law enforcement officer or firefighter who died or was permanently disabled in the line of duty

 Application Requirements: Transcript, 3 letters of recommendation, student aid report, financial aid award letter, proof of U.S. citizenship or legal permanent residency, proof of acceptance or enrollment, personal statement, headshot, list of honors and awards, picture of first responder’s ID or letter from employer